Hasnain006-nain/multi-dataset-fraud-benchmark/README.md

 SHAP explains:

-- Why a transaction is flagged
+- Why a transaction is classified as fraud
 - Which features influence predictions
 - Model decision transparency